akispapapanagiotou/bankist-app/README.md

 # 💸 Bankist App
-Bankist is a simplebanking application built using HTML, CSS and JavaScript.
+Bankist is a simple banking application built using HTML, CSS and JavaScript.
 It provides a clean and intuitive user interface that allows users to manage their finances easily.
 Log in credentials:
 * Username: pk | Password: 7171